kanduvisla/live/README.md

 - Get text from song and translate to instructions per pattern
 - Add mute / unmute buttons to UI
     - Queue mute / unmute
         - When queueing mute, do play the first note before muting
+    - Mute button in the UI should countdown when `ZM` is used
 - Add trig condition that only plays on the first pattern after a fill
-    - suggestion: `LF02`
+    - suggestion: `ZF02`
 - Add trig condition that doesn't plays on the first pattern after a fill
+    - suggestion: `ZF03`
+- Alternative fill
-    - suggestion: `LF03`
+    - suggestion: `ZF04`
+- "Break" mute / fill (mute (a group?), do a fill and then unmute again)
+- Force unmute
 - Stutter / randomize track
 - Muting Groups - where you can mute/unmute multiple tracks at once
 - More optimizations (any help is welcome)